Find Affordable College Courses

 La Mirada, CA

-Biola University came in at #10 in this year’s edition of the Best Value Theology & Religious Vocations Bachelor’s Degree Schools in the Far Western US Region ranking.
+Biola University ranked #10 on this year’s Best Value Theology & Religious Vocations Bachelor’s Degree Schools in the Far Western US Region list.
 Biola is a medium-sized private not-for-profit school located in the large suburb of La Mirada.

 The average tuition and fees for an out-of-state undergraduate student at Biola are $44,382 a year.